Coastal erosion: Primary factors

 The ability of waves to cause erosion of the cliff face depends on many factors.

 The hardness (or inversely, the erodibility) of sea-facing rocks is controlled by the rock strength and the presence of fissures, fractures, and beds of non-cohesive materials such as silt and fine sand.

 The rate at which cliff fall debris is removed from the foreshore depends on the power of the waves crossing the beach.
 This energy must reach a critical level to remove material from the debris lobe.
 Debris lobes can be very persistent and can take many years to completely disappear.

 Beaches dissipate wave energy on the foreshore and provide a measure of protection to the adjoining land.

 The stability of the foreshore, or its resistance to lowering.
 Once stable, the foreshore should widen and become more effective at dissipating the wave energy, so that fewer and less powerful waves reach beyond it.
 The provision of updrift material coming onto the foreshore beneath the cliff helps to ensure a stable beach.

 The adjacent bathymetry, or configuration of the seafloor, controls the wave energy arriving at the coast, and can have an important influence on the rate of cliff erosion.
 Shoals and bars offer protection from wave erosion by causing storm waves to break and dissipate their energy before reaching the shore.
 Given the dynamic nature of the seafloor, changes in the location of shoals and bars may cause the locus of beach or cliff erosion to change position along the shore.

 Coastal erosion has been greatly affected by the rising sea levels globally.
-There has been great measures of increased coastal erosion on the Eastern seaboard of the United States.
+There has been great measures of increased coastal erosion on the Eastern seaboard of the United States and in areas of coastal Guyana.
 Locations such as Florida have noticed increased coastal erosion.
 In reaction to these increases Florida and its individual counties have increased budgets to replenish the eroded sands that attract visitors to Florida and help support its multibillion-dollar tourism industries.